Frame Interpolation with Consecutive Brownian Bridge Diffusion: Methodology

 Our encoder shares an identical structure with that in LDMVFI~\cite{danier2023ldmvfi}, and we slightly modify the decoder to better fit the VFI task.

-\textbf{Decoding with Warped Features.} LDMVFI~\cite{danier2023ldmvfi} apply cross-attention~\cite{vaswani2017attention} to up-sampled $\mathbf{\hat{x}}$ and $f_x^k,f_y^k$, but keeping feature of neighboring frames may preserve their original information (i.e. motion in previous and next frames).
-This is problematic since motion changes may be drastic in different frames.
-Therefore, we estimate optical flows from $I_n$ to $I_0,I_1$ with a flow estimation module and apply backward warping to the feature pyramids.
+\textbf{Decoding with Warped Features.} LDMVFI~\cite{danier2023ldmvfi} apply cross-attention~\cite{vaswani2017attention} to up-sampled $\mathbf{\hat{x}}$ and $f_x^k,f_y^k$.
+However, this does not explicitly deal with motion changes, and therefore LDMVFI usually produces overlaid results as shown in Figure~\ref{fig:teaser}.
+Therefore, we estimate optical flows from $I_n$ to $I_0,I_1$ and apply backward warping to the feature pyramids to tackle this problem.
 Suppose $\hat{x}$ is generated by our consecutive Brownian Bridge diffusion, and it is up-sampled to $h^k$ where $k$ denotes the down-sampling factor compared to the original image.
-Then, we apply $CA\left(h^k,Cat(warp(f_y^k),warp(f_z^k))\right)$ for $k>1$ to fuse the latent representation $h^k$ and feature pyramids $f_y^k$ and $f_z^k$, where $CA(\cdot,\cdot)$, $Cat(\cdot,\cdot)$, and $warp(\cdot)$ denotes cross attention, channel-wise concatenation, and backward warping with estimated optical flows respectively.
+Then, we apply $CA\left(h^k,Cat(w(f_y^k),w(f_z^k))\right)$ for $k>1$ to fuse the latent representation $h^k$ and feature pyramids $f_y^k$ and $f_z^k$, where $CA(\cdot,\cdot)$, $Cat(\cdot,\cdot)$, and $w(\cdot)$ denotes cross attention, channel-wise concatenation, and backward warping with estimated optical flows respectively.
 Finally, we apply convolution layers to $h^1$ to predict soft mask $H$ and residual $\delta$.
-The interpolation output is $\hat{I}_n = H*warp(I_0) + (1-H)*warp(I_1) + \delta$, where $*$ holds for Hadamard product, and $\hat{I}_n$ is the reconstructed image.
+The interpolation output is $\hat{I}_n = H*w(I_0) + (1-H)*w(I_1) + \delta$, where $*$ holds for Hadamard product, and $\hat{I}_n$ is the reconstructed image.
 The detailed illustration of the architecture is shown in Figure~\ref{fig:autoenc}.
 The VQ layer is connected with the encoder during training, but it is disconnected from the encoder and receives the sampled latent representation from the diffusion model.